NERC-CEH/observation-management-system/observation-processing/src/test/resources/CSVObservationCodebook.md

 Similar to meta-identity, except this time there are default pass outputs for minimum and maximum test thresholds, using the same CSV data as meta-identity, providing the following output:

-* 4 total records
+* 20 total records
-* 4 south basin records
+* 20 south basin records
+* 2 static/hourly/daily/monthly battery records
+* 2 static cabling records
 * 0 north basin records
-* 2 min battery records
-* 2 max battery records

 ### Null Value Filtering